 Getting in the pool is generally safe for dogs, but teaching them beforehand is the best option.
 But even if your dog knows how to swim, you must understand what it does in the pool to keep it safe from accidents.

-Dogs can harm plastic or vinyl pools, but pools consisting of tile, plater or pebbles are entirely safe for dogs to use and enjoy.
-It is safe for both small and big dogs.
-Along with this, make sure to brush your dog’s hair before allowing it to get in the water.
+Dogs can harm plastic or vinyl pools, but pools consisting of tile, gravel, or pebbles are entirely safe for dogs to use and enjoy.
+They are safe for both small and big dogs.
+In addition, make sure to brush your dog’s hair before allowing it to get in the water.
 It will keep your pool’s filtration process clean.

 If the pool water affects your dog’s skin and causes any redness, flakiness, or dryness, contact the vet as soon as possible to eliminate skin problems or signs of damage.